3print/boilerplate/docs/views.md

 The caption for each model can be extended using the `_list_item_(before|after)_details` partials.

 The actions for each model are rendered by the `_list_item_actions` partial that also can be extended using the `_list_item_(before|after)_actions` partials.

+#### Models List

+The `models_list` helper is similar to `collection` in that it will generates a table with a collection as input.
+The major difference lies in that the `models_list` doesn't works with partials and is most useful when you want to display a list of models but without having all the extra features provided by the `collection` helper.

+For instance, if in the `show` view of a model, you want to display models in a `has_many` association.
+Using the `collection` helper it will render a table with all the custom columns and actions defined by the partials for the associated model.
+Using `models_list` you'll be able to have a better control over the render of the list in this specific cast, at the cost of more verbosity.

+##### Options

+- `columns`: By default the helper will generate a table with two columns for the id of the model and a link to its admin page.
+By setting this option you can override this behavior.
+The array must contains objects responding to the `to_proc`, `to_s` and `to_sym` methods.
+The list helper will generate the column name based on these information.
+The `Proc` object itself will receive the item and should return the markup to use as the cell's content.

+  For instance, the default configuration of the `columns` option is defined as follow: `[:id, resource_label_proc]`

+  Many helpers are provided to help generating procs and can be found in the [`app/helpers/resource_proc_helper.rb` file](../app/helpers/resource_proc_helper.rb).

+- `per`, `limit`: To restrict the amount of items to display in the list.
+It defaults to `10` if not provided.
+- `no_pagination`: If there's more models in the collection than specified in the `per` or `limit` option the helper will generate a pagination for the list.
+This option, when set to `true`, will prevent the helper from generating the pagination.
+- `footer`: A string of HTML to append as a footer for the generated table.

 #### Model Fields